Teasels

 Common Teasel Dipsacus fullonum

 Native.
-Widespread and common throughout much of our region, particularly on heavier clay soils as well as on the clayey dyke and river banks of Fenland.
+Widespread and common throughout much of our region, particularly on heavier clay soils as well as on the clayey dykes and river banks of Fenland.
 Flowers July to August.
 Leaves with heavily corrugated surfaces and dotted with spines that have swollen, white bases.
 The midrib has a line of spines along the underside of the leaf and the leaf pairs encircle the stem at their bases and often hold pools of water in them.
-The flowers are pale purplish-pink and open in a ring which starts at the base of the flowerehad and moves progressivley upwards.
+The flowers are pale purplish-pink and open in a ring which starts at the base of the flowerhead and moves progressivley upwards.

 Fuller's Teasel Dipsacus sativus